-Nitrosamines (N-nitroso compounds) are another, classe of NQ donors, their nitroso groups could bel: homolytically84 of heterolytically transferred into other species.
-Nitrosamines are formed by the nitrosation of secondary amines with nitrosation agents (Figure 1A).
-Although primary amines readily react with nitrosating agents, the formed deamination products are unstable, finally give diazonium ions (RN_2^+).
+Nitrosamines (N-nitroso compounds) are another class of NO donors, whose nitroso groups could be homolytically or heterolytically transferred to other species.
+Nitrosamines are formed by the nitrosation of secondary amines with nitrosation agents (Fig. 1A).
+Although primary amines readily react with nitrosating agents, the formed deamination products are unstable, finally giving diazonium ions $(RN_2^+)$ .
 The reactions of secondary amines can be stopped at the nitrosamine stage because there are no necessary R-hydrogen atoms for proton transfer reactions.
-Most N-nitrosoamines at physiological pH in aqueous solution is relatively stable, but light-sensitive (Figure 1A).48
+Most N-nitrosoamines at physiological pH in aqueous solution is relatively stable, but is light-sensitive (Fig. 1A).

-N-diazeniumdiolates (NONOates) are another one type of the most widely studied NO donors, which are synthesized via the reaction of secondary amines with high pressured NO gas.56-58 NONOates are considered as a class of very useful NO donors due to their ability to release NO triggered by different stimuli and its chemically modification possibility in a highly predictable manner.
-Efficient NONOates formation needs the help of additional basic residues, such as unreacted amine substrates or metal alkoxide bases, to deprotonate the amine thus promote its nucleophilic attack by NO (Figure 1A).
-The cation (e.g., protonated amines or metals in alkoxide base) can stabilize the anionic charge of the resulting NONOate.59-61 NONOates spontaneously decomposed to generate two moles NO per mole of donor with proton-initiation under physiological solution (i.e., 37°C, pH 7.4).29, 62 The NO-release kinetics of NONOates is also affected by environmental factors (e.g., pH, temperature) and the structure of the NO donor precursor (e.g., polyamines) (Figure 1A).58,63
+N-Diazeniumdiolates (NONOates) are another type of most widely studied NO donors, which are synthesized via the reaction of secondary amines with high pressured NO gas.56-58 NONOates are considered as a class of very useful NO donors due to their ability to release NO triggered by different stimuli and the possibility of its chemical modification in a highly predictable manner.
+Efficient NONOates formation needs the help of additional basic residues, such as unreacted amine substrates or metal alkoxide bases, to deprotonate the amine and thus promote its nucleophilic attack by NO (Fig. 1A).
+The cation (e.g., protonated amines or metals in alkoxide base) can stabilize the anionic charge of the resulting NONOate.59-61 NON-Oates spontaneously decompose to generate two moles NO per mole of donor with proton-initiation under physiological solution (i.e., 37 °C, pH 7.4).
+The NO-release kinetics of NONOates is also affected by environmental factors (e.g., pH, temperature) and the structure of the NO donor precursor (e.g., polyamines) (Fig. 1A).

 NO is a powerful ligand of metal ions.
-The most intensively studied metal-NO coordination compounds is sodium nitroprusside (Na2[Fe(CN)5NO], SNP) (Figure 1B), a widely used vasodilator.64 Although SNP solution is extremely photosensitive, the NO release triggered by photolysis under physiological conditions is not significant.
-In a recent study, another metal-NO coordination compound, Roussin's Black Salt ([NH4] [Fe4S3(NO)7]), was used as a NO donor.65 The transition metals (such as cobalt69 and zinc45) on metal-exchanged zeolites could also serve as NO-donors through metal-NO complex formation.
-NO release from metal-NO compounds requires both light irradiation and single-electron reduction, and the reactions are usually enhanced by thiols.
+The most intensively studied metal-NO coordination compound is sodium nitroprusside (Na2[Fe(CN)5NO], SNP) (Fig. 1B), a widely used vasodilator.
+Although SNP solution is extremely photosensitive, the NO release triggered by photolysis under physiological conditions is not significant.
+In a recent study, another metal-NO coordination compound, Roussin's black salt ([NH4] [Fe4S3(NO)7]), was used as a NO donor.
+The transition metals (such as cobalt and zinc) on metal-exchanged zeolites could also serve as NO-donors through metal-NO complex formation.
+NO release from metal- NO compounds requires both light irradiation and single-electron reduction, and the reactions are usually enhanced by thiols.